AnonymousRunAway/admin.bat/README.md

 # admin.bat

-fun batch script that does not really do anything other than taking up a lot of memory, consequently leading user to restart
+fun batch script that takes up a lot of memory, consequently leading user to restart